libktx/ktx/box2d/README.md

 `ktx-box2d` provides some extensions and utilities that aim improve *Box2D* API:

 - `createWorld` factory method eases the construction of `World` instances.
-- `World.body` extension method provides `Body` type-safe building DSL that supports customizing fixtures with the following shapes:
+- `World.body` and `Body` extension methods provide `Fixture` type-safe building DSL that supports customizing fixtures with the following shapes:
   - `box`:`PolygonShape` as a box.
   - `circle`: `CircleShape`.
   - `polygon`: `PolygonShape`.